hnez/SoFi-Report/presentation/src/sofi.md

 ![Preprocessing chain](diagrams/preprocessing_chain.svg)

-- Further processing performed in frequency domain
+- Further processing is performed in the frequency domain
 - Downsampled to reduce processing load
 - Algorithm uses phase-differences <br/>
   ⇒ Phase differences are calculated prior to downsampling